Tomography#

 Warning

 The adjoint operator has small numerical errors due to interpolation.
+Set adjoint_via_backprop=True if you want to use the exact adjoint (computed via autograd).

 Parameters:

-• angles (int, torch.tensor) – These are the tomography angles.
+• angles (int, torch.Tensor) – These are the tomography angles.
 If the type is int, the angles are sampled uniformly between 0 and 360 degrees.
-If the type is torch.tensor, the angles are the ones provided (e.g., torch.linspace(0, 180, steps=10)).
+If the type is torch.Tensor, the angles are the ones provided (e.g., torch.linspace(0, 180, steps=10)).

 • img_width (int) – width/height of the square image input.